 Have you ever looked at your coffee table and thought it just didn’t look right, but couldn’t figure out why?
 Or maybe you were installing a light fixture above your table and weren’t quite sure how high it should hang.
-I’ve asked myself those questions so many times but then came across one of my all-time favorite design books, Design Rules: The Insider’s Guide to Becoming Your Own Decorator by Elaine Griffin.
+I’ve asked myself those questions so many times but then came across one of my all-time favorite design books, Design Rules: The Insider’s Guide to Becoming Your Own Decorator by Elaine Griffin, which contains tons of useful decorating measurements!

-In additional to providing design advice in a very approachable manner, so also gives great Rule of Thumb measurements for everything from the correct height of your bedside lamp to where to hang curtains in relation to the window!
+In additional to providing design advice in a very approachable manner, so also gives great rule-of-thumb decorating measurements for everything from the correct height of your bedside lamp to where to hang curtains in relation to the window!
 For example, did you know that coffee tables look best when they are 1″-2″ less than the height of the sofa’s seat cushion?
 Or that you should leave 1 1/2″ -2″ of spacing between pictures in an art grouping?

 - You need 26”-36” clear as a pathway to walk comfortably through a room or 36″-48″ for an airy feeling